Are you Migration-Ready?

 Because the company would never direct a sending towards both the furniture and clothing lists at the same time, they decided to create two Consent lists.

-One Consent list for the clothing market, with 4 Topics for each list that they had in Pro, and a second Consent list for the furniture market, with three Topics for each list in Pro.
+One Consent list for the clothing market, with 4 Subscriptions for each list that they had in Pro, and a second Folder for the furniture market, with three Subscriptions for each list in Pro.

 Company B Example

 Company B has five mailing lists in APSIS Pro and sometimes sends a newsletter to all of their lists at the same time.
-Therefore, they created one Consent list in APSIS One, with 5 Topics that they matched with each corresponding list in APSIS Pro.
+Therefore, they created one Folder in APSIS One, with 5 Subscriptions that they matched with each corresponding list in APSIS Pro.

 Company C Example